-HUMDEV E28 Communication After a Stroke (Computer Based)
+HUMDEV E28, Communication After a Stroke (Computer Based)

 This course helps older adults with aphasia reconstruct their language comprehension and communication skills and gain greater self-confidence in their ability to understand and communicate with others.
 The course introduces adults with aphasia to a computer software program that can help them improve their language and reading comprehension, memory, verbal reasoning skills, and attention span.
-The course allows older adults to experiment with language comprehension software before purchasing it for use at home.
+The course, which is part of the Pathfinders Program, allows older adults to experiment with language comprehension software before purchasing it for use at home.
+Registration is completed through the SMC Center for Students with Disabilities, 310-434-4442.

-9562 1:30p.m.-3:20p.m.
+9566 1:30p.m.-3:20p.m.
 W EC 1227 208 Feinberg L H